 I will add parenthetically that the foundational concepts, in contrast to what appears at first glance, are not of infinite size (even if they capture an infinite number of objects).
-Every object is finite, since it has boundaries which discriminate it from the rest of the world, and concepts are also included (needless to add that the concept of "infinite" is itself finite, since it has a boundary that discriminates it from the rest of the world, and in particular from the concept "finite").
+Every object is finite, since it has boundaries which discriminate it from the rest of the world, and concepts are also included (needless to add that the concept of ‟infinite” is itself finite, since it has a boundary that discriminates it from the rest of the world, and in particular from the concept ‟finite”).
 It looks as if the foundational concepts are infinite, since every object is captured by them without any limitation; but this is not so, because foundational concepts are discriminated from other concepts, and therefore have boundaries and ends.
 Furthermore, by the very fact of their being concepts they are discriminated from individua, and by being foundational they are discriminated from non-foundational concepts, so that they have to have boundaries vis-à-vis those objects.

-The general concept of the first metaphysic, or the Primeval Concept
+The general concept of the First Metaphysic, or the Primeval Concept

 So, we have presented a nice list of foundational concepts.
 But can we stop here?
 The answer is no. The above-mentioned concepts are not disjoint.
 As we remember, any two concepts that may capture the same object are not disjoint (above, ###), and even more so when the many concepts capture all the objects.
 Since they are not disjoint, they have an intersection in common.
-Thus concept will be referred to as "the general concept of the first metaphysic," or, for short, "the First Concept" or "the Primeval Concept."
+Thus concept will be referred to as ‟the general concept of the First Metaphysic,” or, for short, ‟the First Concept” or ‟the Primeval Concept.”
 This concept will be denoted by GKM1.We were supposed to define it simply as follows:

 GKM1 =def CC(X|XPFK)